Ylar/Search-and-Destroy-1.3.3/README.md

 is presumably the first to be created.

 Unfortunately, that only proved true for 2 or 3 areas out of 231 total.
-The rest of the time, the lowest room id could be anywhere in the zone, and actually, a lot of the time the destination room wasn't the lowest uid at all.
-Suffice it to say that this was not brilliant, especially if it ran you into a room of aggros and got you killed.
+The rest of the time, it was 'runto roulette' because the lowest room id could be anywhere in the zone, and sometimes it wouldn't be the lowest uid at all.
+Suffice it to say this was not brilliant, especially if it ran you into a room of aggros and got you killed.
 Yeah, no thanks.

 The new approach is if no 'xset mark' start room exists, the plugin now has a